disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 ***Artists, technologists and makers are invited to take part in a speculative workshop to dream up fictional bands, along with their musical imaginaries, and build the instruments they play.***

 >**Making inconceivable instruments for impossible bands.**<br>
->
 >**Does this sound fun?
 Please, join us!**

 <!--
 Speculating collectively to escape the music tools and procedures we've grown used to.
 Subverting the ways we think of musical tools to reveal the influence of musical discourse and imaginaries.**<br>
->
 >**Does this sound fun?
 Please, join us!**
 -->

-The workshop will be held at Imperial College London - [South Kensington campus](https://www.imperial.ac.uk/visit/campuses/south-kensington/), London.

 ##### Application Deadline April 3

-Please complete the form below to join the workshop - Places are limited to approximately 25 participants.
+Please complete the form below to join the workshop, places are limited to approximately 20 participants.

 ***[Let's Make a Band Application Form](https://forms.gle/Si3mKjVekRUEKSXUA)***